 - On your keyboard, press the Print Screen (Prt Scr) key to take a screenshot of your entire desktop.
 To take a screenshot of an active window, press Alt+Prt Scr.

-- Click Start > All Programs/Programs > Accessories > Paint (on Windows 10 click Start, type Paint and open the Paint app).
+- Click Start > All Programs/Programs > Accessories > Paint (on Windows 10 and Windows 11 click Start, type Paint and open the Paint app).

 - Press Ctrl+V to paste your screenshot into Paint.

 - In the menu bar click File > Save and navigate to where you want to save the image.
 Make sure you can remember where you save it, as you’ll need to find the file to attach the image in an email.